Democrats look to long term as North Carolina GOP redistricting plan seeks another seat for Trump

-RALEIGH, N.C. — Democrats rallying Tuesday against a new U.S. House map proposed by North Carolina Republicans seeking another GOP seat at President Donald Trump's behest acknowledged they'll likely be unable to halt the redraw for now.
-But they vowed to defeat the plan in the long run.
+RALEIGH, N.C. — Democrats rallied Tuesday against a new U.S. House map proposed by North Carolina Republicans that would likely reap another GOP seat at President Donald Trump's behest, but the critics acknowledged they'll likely be unable to halt the redraw for now.
+But they vowed to defeat it in the long run.

 The new map offered by Republican legislative leaders seeks to stop the reelection of Democratic Rep. Don Davis, one of North Carolina's three Black representatives, by redrawing two of the state's 14 congressional districts.
-Statewide election data suggests the proposal would result in Republicans winning 11 of those seats, up from the current 10.
+Statewide election data suggests the proposal — which received final Senate approval and cleared a House redistricting committee on Tuesday along party lines — would favor Republicans winning 11 of those seats, up from the current 10 they hold.

+With Republicans in the majority in both General Assembly chambers and state law preventing Democratic Gov. Josh Stein from using his veto stamp against a redistricting plan, the GOP-drawn map appeared headed to enactment after final House votes as soon as Wednesday.

-The proposal attempts to satisfy Trump's call for states led by Republicans to conduct mid-decade redistricting to gain more seats and retain his party's grip on Congress in the 2026 midterm elections.
+The boundary changes attempt to satisfy Trump's call for states led by Republicans to conduct mid-decade redistricting to gain more seats and retain his party's grip on Congress in the 2026 midterm elections.
 Democrats need to gain just three more seats to seize control of the House, and the president's party historically has lost seats in midterm elections.

-With Republicans in the majority in both General Assembly chambers and state law preventing Democratic Gov. Josh Stein from using his veto stamp against a redistricting plan, the GOP-drawn map appeared headed to enactment after final House votes as soon as Wednesday.
-The state Senate gave its final approval early Tuesday on a party-line vote.
-A House redistricting committee debated the plan later Tuesday.

 Still, about 300 protesters, Democratic Party officials and lawmakers gathering outside the old state Capitol pledged repeatedly Tuesday that redrawing the congressional map would have negative consequences for the GOP at the ballot box in 2026 and beyond.
 Litigation to challenge the enactment on the map also is likely on allegations of unlawful racial gerrymandering.